List of Call the Midwife characters: Sister Veronica

-Sister Veronica joined Nonnatus House as a health visitor, arriving with some of her own grapefruit marmalade.
+Sister Veronica, birth name Beryl, joined Nonnatus House as a health visitor, arriving with some of her own grapefruit marmalade.

 Little is known about Sister Veronica's childhood, though her father was a regimental sergeant major.

 Sister Veronica was previously a trainee dispensing chemist, hence has maintained an interest in pharmacy.
 She also spent 13 years in Hong Kong with the order, working alongside Mother Milred and looking after May Tang.
 She also spent time alongside Mrs Turner (Sister Bernadette at the time) at the Mother House.

 Sister Veronica was reluctant to take up cycling, hence lied that she was missing half a lung in an attempt to gain access to a car.
 When the lie was corrected by Mother Mildred, Sister Julienne was firm that for anything other than a bicycle, she would have to find alternative funding.
 She requested funding from Matthew Alyward to fund a scooter.

 When needed, Sister Veronica also works as a midwife.
 In her first episode, she stated that she had previously delivered 97 babies.

 In the 2024 Christmas special, Sister Veronica reflected with Geoffrey that they are all spinsters in a way and wondered if she would ever get married.